OmniChat/public-boilerplate-order-api/README.md

 ### Notes
-To use all features in this boilerplate you have to generate a secret key on omnichat app settings and fill the information on utils.ts
+To use all features in this boilerplate you have to create a secret key on omnichat app settings and fill the information on utils.ts